rohithreddy22/hex-file/README.md

 # hex-file
-This is one of the  puzzle multiplayer games
+This is one of the  puzzle multiplayer games.